Ticker

 Execution Context

-An Execution Context is the environment in which JavaScript code is executed.
+An Execution Context is the environment where JavaScript code is executed.
 It consists of

 Global Execution Context (GEC) – Created when the JavaScript file runs.